BinaryGuac/PoolPilot/readme.md

 # 🏊‍♂️ PoolPilot

-**PoolPilot** is an open-source smart controller for swimming pools.
+**PoolPilot** is an open-source smart controller project for swimming pools.
 It monitors water temperature, manages pump schedules, and optimizes solar heating to keep your pool perfect — efficiently and automatically.

 ---